nicolalamacchia/resume/README.md

 ## Build process

-The résumé gets built at every push on the `main` branch (only if it affects either `resume.tex` or `resume.cls`) through GitHub actions.
+The résumé gets built at every push to the `main` branch (only if it affects either `resume.tex` or `resume.cls`) through GitHub actions.
 Refer to `actions/build-resume/Dockerfile` for more information, especially on the needed dependencies (since they vary according to the OS and TeX distribution,